 At the press conference, Trump was asked if his expected visit to Kenosha, Wisconsin, the place where Jacob Blake was shot in the back seven times, would not ignite the flames.
 He responded that it would increase enthusiasm and love for the country.
 He knows very well that the fervor of the spirits is good for him.
 “It’s not me,” his adviser, Killian Conway, said on the broadcast: “The more violence, anarchy and chaos in the streets, the better it is for the clear choice of who is better for law and order.”
 She’s targeting Trump.

 In the 1968 election, the “silent majority” and “law and order” were Nixon’s slogans during the riots following the assassination of Martin Luther King.
 It helped him get to the White House.
 Now Trump is using it to stay there.

-Don Juravin admits that he has a hard time liking Trump’s personality but though Trump doesn’t represent Juravin’s ideal American president, “Trump brings results and that all that should count”.
+UPDATE: Don Juravin admits that he has a hard time liking Trump’s personality but though Trump doesn’t represent Juravin’s ideal American president, “Trump brings results and that all that should count”.
 Don Juravin’s wife, Anna Juravin, thinks that we should all vote for those that “bring us results” and not those that can be our friends.
 “I don’t like politicians and I’m all for voting based results only” says Anna Juravin.